-Most cats are desexed at around 6 months of age, before they develop any unwelcome behaviour such as spraying urine or wandering.
-The procedure to desex a male cat is extremely straightforward, with the testicles removed through two tiny incisions in their scrotum that don’t need suturing.
+You might have heard many people desexing cats but never quite understood why.
+For starters, cats are capable of reproducing at a rapid rate, particularly during the summer months.
+Most cats are desexed at around 6 months of age, before they develop any unwelcome behavior such as spraying urine or wandering.
+The procedure to desex a male cat is extremely straightforward, with the testicles removed through two tiny incisions in their scrotum that don’t need sutures.
 Female cats have both ovaries and uterus removed through a small incision either on their abdomen or on their flank.

-Your cat can have dinner as usual the night before his desexing, but he shouldn’t have anything to eat or drink on the morning of his surgery.
+Your cat can have dinner, as usual, the night before his desexing, but he shouldn’t have anything to eat or drink on the morning of his surgery.
 This avoids him inhaling food or water should he vomit at any time.

-After his surgery, he will wake up in a comfortable hospital cage and when he is back on his feet, he’ll be able to go home with you.
+During cat neutering aftercare- or post-surgery- your cat will wake up in a comfortable hospital cage and when he is back on his feet, he’ll be able to go home with you.

 When he arrives home, you can offer him a small meal but don’t worry if he isn’t interested.
-He may be feeling a little nauseous after his anaesthetic.
+He may be feeling a little nauseous after his anesthetic.
 You can expect him to be more interested in food after he’s had a good night’s sleep.

 Male cats recover from desexing surgery very quickly and are back to normal within a day or two.
 Females have had a more invasive procedure and need to be kept quiet for 10 days to allow their incision to heal.
 This isn’t easy at all, as they feel just fine and want to run around and play.
 If they are too active, their surgical site can swell and become painful.
 Skin sutures can be removed by your vet after 10 days.